The-McGrail-Foundation/MIMEDefang-website/content/categories/snippets/async_spam.md

 Title: How do I check for spam using the async SpamAssassin and Rspamd interfaces?
 Date: 2026-06-27 12:04:00
 Category: snippets
+Description: Perl filter snippet to check for spam asynchronously using md_async_spamc_check and md_async_rspamd_check in filter_end.
 Tags: Async
 Num: 020
 Status: published